Sabirah42/Serverless_CICD/README.md

   :bulb: The documentation for the Jenkins Git Plugin as well as reading the Jenkins logs and GitHub Webhook logs will help you figure out what happens behind the scenes when you do a push.
 If you've had a look and things still seem incomprehensible, don't worry.
 Keep going with the project for now and bring it up with a coach later.
 </details>

 ## Set up the Serverless backend

 Now that automatic deployment of the static site works, the next task is to make it dynamic by building a backend to which the frontend site can make requests.

-> :warning: Before moving on to this task, make sure you have successfully deployed your HTML files to your S3 Bucket.
+> :warning: Before moving on to this task, make sure you have successfully deployed the HTML files to the S3 Bucket.

 ### Diagramming the backend